macs3-project/MACS/README.md

 It controls the MACS behavior towards duplicate tags at the exact same location -- the same coordination and the same strand.
-The default 'auto' option makes MACS calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as p-value cutoff;
+The default `auto` option makes MACS calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as p-value cutoff;
-and the 'all' option keeps every tags.
+and the `all` option keeps every tags.
 If an integer is given, at most this number of tags will be kept at the same location.
 The default is to keep one tag at the same location.
 Default: 1